AssanSav/recipesSharing_2.0/README.md

 ## Deployment instructions
 1. Fork and clone
 2. run bundle install
-3. run rails server
+3. run rails s
 4. Go to http://localhost:3000/ on your browser
-5. Signin using your Facebook account or create a new one
+5. Signin using your Facebook account or create a new account

 * ...
 ## Authors © 2019 by AssaneSav